bolubee101/To-do-list-front-end-30DoC/README.md

           "email":email
         }

 7. Data would be posted to the "/save" route in form of JSON data which would be an array of objects.
 It should be saved against the user logged in.
+You do not need to know the format of the data. just save as is against a logged in user.
+You may check the app.js file though if curious.
 8. if the "/clear" route is accessed, stored data should be deleted.
 9. If the "/data" route is accessed, the data stored against the user should be sent as it was stored.
 10. You may use any form of persistent storage you want.